-Citation with stable link: Philip A. Harland, 'For the gods of the homeland: Immigrants from Beirut on a Greek island,' Last modified May 6, 2019, http://philipharland.com/Blog/?p=167.
+Citation with stable link: Philip A. Harland, 'For the gods of the homeland: Immigrants from Beirut on a Greek island,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=167.

 The Greek island of Delos supplies the social historian with an unusually rich source of information regarding immigrant associations in the ancient world (especially for the second century BCE).
 Seldom can one boast of finding communities of Italians, Samaritans, Judeans, and Egyptians to study in one locale.
 Added to these many groups were guilds of immigrants from two important Syrian towns, Tyre and Berytos (modern Beirut in Lebanon).